Silaspace/PiPad/README.md

          data = BytesIO(buffer.data())
          buffer.close()
  ```
- - Here this code has been wrote to turn whats been applied to the canvas into a PNG format so it can be manipulated.
+ - This code turns the canvas into a PNG image so it can be manipulated using pillow.
  ```
          img = Image.open(data)
          img = PIL.ImageOps.invert(img)